webplatform/docs/concepts/ux/What_does_a_good_web_page_need/index.md

 ---
-title: What does a good web page need?
+title: 'What does a good web page need?'
 notes:
   - 'Some links are written in a developer/editor''s notation rather than public-facing.
 The link to the previous article up top is in a different format and may confuse the reader in coherency.
 Should either link within webplatform.org or migrate the page over.
 Overall content is populated and needs minor adjustments as above.'
 readiness: 'Almost Ready'